bioglaze/aether3d/README.md

 ## Windows

   - Open the project in Engine\VisualStudio_* in VS2015 and build it.
-For MinGW you can use Engine/Makefile.
+For MinGW you can use Engine/Makefile_OpenGL or Makefile_Vulkan.
   - Build and run Samples\01_OpenWindow.
   - Vulkan users: built-in shader sources are located in Engine\assets.
 If you modify them, you can build and deploy them by running compile_deploy_vulkan_shaders.cmd.
   - FBX converter tries to find FBX SDK 2017.1 in its default install location (English language localization)